supercorp-ai/superargs/README.md

 ## How It Works

-**Superargs** acts as a middleware wrapper around your MCP server, enabling dynamic injection of variables at runtime.
-It forwards all MCP requests (tools, prompts, resources, messages, roots, etc.) to the underlying child server and introduces an additional tool to manage these variables.
+**Superargs** acts as a middleware wrapper around your MCP server, enabling dynamic injection of args at runtime.
+It forwards all MCP requests (tools, prompts, resources, messages, roots, etc.) to the underlying child server and introduces an additional tool to manage these args.

 ### Key Features

-- **Dynamic Variable Injection**: Replace placeholders in your MCP server command with actual values during runtime.
+- **Dynamic Arg Injection**: Replace placeholders in your MCP server command with actual values during runtime.
-- **Customizable Tool Name**: Rename the variable update tool via `--update-variables-tool-name` to suit your workflow.
+- **Customizable Tool Name**: Rename the arg update tool via `--update-args-tool-name` to suit your workflow.
 - **Comprehensive MCP Support**: Forwards all MCP requests to the child server, including tools, prompts, resources, messages, and roots.
-- **Change Notifications**: Sends notifications like `sendToolListChanged`, `sendPromptListChanged`, and `sendResourceUpdated` when variables are updated, ensuring connected clients are aware of changes.
+- **Change Notifications**: Sends notifications like `sendToolListChanged`, `sendPromptListChanged`, and `sendResourceUpdated` when args are updated, ensuring connected clients are aware of changes.

 ### Main Use Case

 **Superargs** empowers users to set up and configure MCP servers dynamically during their interactions with AI assistants.
-Instead of requiring administrators to pre-configure servers with necessary variables and credentials, users can provide these details on-the-fly through conversation, enhancing flexibility and reducing setup overhead.
+Instead of requiring administrators to pre-configure servers with necessary args and credentials, users can provide these details on-the-fly through conversation, enhancing flexibility and reducing setup overhead.

-### Providing sensitive variables securely
+### Providing sensitive args securely

-Variables are passed to the child MCP server in the command specified.
+Args are passed to the child MCP server in the command specified.
 Nothing is stored.

-If you don’t want the LLM to ever see these variables, do a direct call to the MCP server through server client (so its not the assistant who is calling it, but your code directly).
+If you don’t want the LLM to ever see these args, do a direct call to the MCP server through server client (so it’s not the assistant who is calling it, but your code directly).

 ## Why MCP?

 [Model Context Protocol](https://spec.modelcontextprotocol.io/) standardizes how AI tools exchange data.
-If your MCP server requires dynamic variables such as authentication tokens or configuration paths, **Superargs** allows you to provide them at runtime without altering the server's code.
+If your MCP server requires dynamic args such as authentication tokens or configuration paths, **Superargs** allows you to provide them at runtime without altering the server's code.
 This enables flexible deployments, remote access, and easier debugging.

 ## Contributing